---

 ## CLI

-The Railway CLI can create, fork, connect to, run commands in, and destroy sandboxes, build templates, and seed variables at create time.
+The Railway CLI can create, fork, connect to, run commands in, forward ports into, and destroy sandboxes, build templates, capture and boot from checkpoints, and seed variables at create time.
 See [railway sandbox](/cli/sandbox) for all subcommands and options.

 ## Sandbox limits per environment